Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Conclusions

-The inclusion of new degrees of freedoms to the total energy budget of the universe carries with itself, generally, a significant cost and must be done with some caution since it may impact the cosmic history in an inconsistent way.
-We have investigated this premise assuming a dark radiation component consisting of a SU(2) gauge field disformally coupled to a scalar field (dark energy) but decoupled from the standard matter sector.
-This approach clearly does not follow the idea behind traditional coupled dark energy models though, in essence, it can be treated similarly.
-According to this formulation, we have derived the field equations that show non-trivial derivative couplings of the scalar field to the vector field which translate into a non-vanishing vector field contribution during different stages in the evolution of the universe as obtained by a dynamical system analysis.
 Interestingly, we have found that the vector field equation of state acquires the novel form $w_{A}=\beta^{2}(N)/3$.
-Though $\beta=1$ is a stable attractor of the system, the vector field may experience a transient matter-radiation-like behaviour during the evolution of the universe before reaching its attractive-type character.
+Though $\beta=1$ is a stable attractor of the system, the vector field may experience a transient matter-radiation-like behaviour during the evolution of the universe before reaching its attractive-type character in the future.
 The main features of the model as well as the role of the vector field in the evolution of the cosmological background have been investigated by means of a numerical analysis.
-We conclude that, mostly depending on the initial conditions and on the $\beta$ parameter, the vector field can contribute notoriously to the energy content either as dark radiation (with $\beta_{i}=1$ and $w_{A}\approx1/3$) or as dark matter during the early universe (with $\beta_{i}\neq1$ with $w_{A}\approx0$), and making distinguishable the late-time dynamics with a (positive or negative) non-vanishing shear in comparison to the reference $\phi$CDM model.
+We conclude that, mostly depending on the initial conditions and on the $\beta$ parameter, the vector field can contribute notoriously to the energy content either as dark radiation (with $\beta_{i}=1$ and $w_{A}\approx1/3$) or as dark matter during the early universe (with $\beta_{i}\neq1$ and $w_{A}\approx0$), and making distinguishable the late-time dynamics with a (positive or negative) non-vanishing shear in comparison to the reference $\phi$CDM model.
 So, the universe inherits an anisotropic hair due to the presence of the non-Abelian gauge field at the present time in accordance with current bounds but losing it in the future.
 This is particularly interesting because the anisotropic expansion can contribute to the CMB quadrupole anomaly \cite{Appleby:2009za,Koivisto:2008ig} and thus address the so-called quadrupole temperature problem \cite{Aghanim:2018eyx}.

 Furthermore, small but visible changes are appreciated in the matter-radiation equality redshift that can be important in parameter estimation analysis.
 Finally, we estimated numerically the contribution of the non-Abelian dark radiation to the effective number of neutrinos which resulted intriguingly in a time-dependent function of the dark-to-proton density ratio (see Eqn.~(\ref{eq41})) with an almost negligible effect during BBN epoch but with a notorious contribution around recombination.
 It means that its effect may be traceable and constrained at different epochs of the universe's evolution.